-Mr. Lawson, an experienced Minneapolis criminal defense lawyer, knows that this offense carries a heavy prison sentence and mandatory registration as a sexual predator, so he kicks his efforts into high gear and hires an investigator to go speak with the other women at Derek’s house that night.
+Mr. Garry, an experienced Minneapolis criminal defense lawyer, knows that this offense carries a heavy prison sentence and mandatory registration as a sexual predator, so he kicks his efforts into high gear and hires an investigator to go speak with the other women at Derek’s house that night.
 They tell the investigator that Victoria was jealous of Gail’s relationship with Derek.
 They give him recordings of Victoria complaining that Derek and Gail were too “perfect” a couple, that she wished she had a boyfriend like Derek, and that she wanted to show everyone that Derek wasn’t so perfect.
 The investigator then confronts Victoria with the recordings and she reluctantly admits that she seduced Derek and that Derek did not rape her.
 The investigator records this statement.

 Mr. Lawson, a Minneapolis criminal defense attorney, gives the recordings to the prosecutor and requests that he drop the charges.
 The prosecutor says that he can’t drop this offense that charges Derek with a felony due to Victoria’s original allegations.
 Mr. Lawson, then, files a motion to dismiss this case based on State v.
 Florence and presents the evidence at a contested omnibus hearing.
 The judge grants the motion and dismisses the rape charge.
 Derek is no longer charged with a felony.